Subcentric linking systems: Introduction

 We write our functions usually on the right hand side.
 Accordingly, we always compose morphisms in categories from the left to the right.

 \textbf{Throughout, $p$ is a prime, $S$ is a finite $p$-group, and $\F$ is a fusion system over $S$.}

-We refer the reader to \cite[Part I]{Aschbacher/Kessar/Oliver:2011} for an introduction to fusion systems.
-Recall that a subgroup $Q\leq S$ is called \textit{quasicentric} in $\F$ if, for any fully centralized $\F$-conjugate $P$ of $Q$, $C_\F(P)=\F_{C_S(P)}(C_S(P))$.
+We refer the reader to \cite[Part~I]{Aschbacher/Kessar/Oliver:2011} for an introduction to fusion systems.
+We adapt the notation and terminology from there.
+In addition, we write $\F^f$ for the set of fully $\F$-normalized subgroups of $S$.
+Recall also that a subgroup $Q\leq S$ is called \textit{quasicentric} in $\F$ if, for any fully centralized $\F$-conjugate $P$ of $Q$, $C_\F(P)=\F_{C_S(P)}(C_S(P))$.
 The set of quasicentric subgroups is denoted by $\F^q$.

 The objects of a linking system associated to $\F$ in the sense of Oliver are always quasicentric subgroups.
 The objects of linking systems in our new definition only need to satisfy a weaker condition.
 Namely, they are \textit{subcentric} subgroups as defined next.

-\begin{mdefinition} A subgroup $Q\leq S$ is said to be \textit{subcentric} in $\F$ if, for any fully normalized $\F$-conjugate $P$ of $Q$, $O_p(N_\F(P))$ is centric in $\F$.
+\begin{mdefinition} A subgroup $Q\leq S$ is said to be \textit{subcentric} in $\F$ if, for every fully normalized $\F$-conjugate $P$ of $Q$, $O_p(N_\F(P))$ is centric in $\F$.
 Write $\F^s$ for the set of subcentric subgroups of $\F$. \end{mdefinition}

-Recall that $\F$ is called constrained if $\F$ is saturated and $C_S(O_p(\F))\leq O_p(\F)$.
-As we show in detail in Lemma~\ref{subcentricEquiv}, assuming $\F$ is saturated, a subgroup $Q\leq S$ is subcentric if and only if for some (and thus for any) fully normalized $\F$-conjugate $P$ of $Q$, $N_\F(P)$ is constrained.
-Similarly, $Q$ is subcentric if and only if for some (and thus for any) fully centralized $\F$-conjugate $P$ of $Q$, $C_\F(P)$ is constrained.
+Recall that $\F$ is said to be \textit{constrained} if $\F$ is saturated and $C_S(O_p(\F))\leq O_p(\F)$.
+As we show in detail in Lemma~\ref{subcentricEquiv}, assuming $\F$ is saturated, a subgroup $Q\leq S$ is subcentric if and only if for some (and thus for every) fully normalized $\F$-conjugate $P$ of $Q$, $N_\F(P)$ is constrained.
+Similarly, $Q$ is subcentric if and only if for some (and thus for every) fully centralized $\F$-conjugate $P$ of $Q$, $C_\F(P)$ is constrained.
 It follows that every quasicentric subgroup is subcentric.
 Thus, provided $\F$ is saturated, we have the following inclusions: